Bira/octopus-carnival/_drafts/wir-mm2-4e-gray-render.md

 I don't like this change because, as you might have surmised by now, I'm not fond of always-hostile, attacks-on-sight-and-fights-to-the-death monsters.
-I literally never saw anyone mention grey renders online without also mentioning and praising the oddly cute imprinting thing, so it feels strange to me that this was the thing they chose to change here.
+I literally never saw anyone mention grey renders online without also mentioning and praising the imprinting.
 Remove that and you're left with something that's virtually indistinguishable from, say, a goristro demon.

 ## The Numbers